miguelric/RequestsLog/README.md

 By default, the entries will be sorted so that the highest id will be at the top, but you can sort the entries however using Python's `sorted()`; this is done in the individual html pages.
 Reference on sorting: https://jinja.palletsprojects.com/en/2.11.x/templates/#sort

-The following code shows how the function will pass the entries of two tables to `assignedRequests.html` template and return the rendered version.
+The following code shows how the function will pass the entries of two tables to `assignedRequests.html` template (well, and a third list `df`, which at this time was used for working with graphs).
+It will then return the rendered version.

 Specifically, the two tables are dbo.requests and dbo.assignedTo. `SELECT *` will select all columns (though this may produce some unnecessary network load/query performance problems - it may be replaced by an explicit column list, but we need not worry about it now).